 If the driver is simply too elusive, however, we have a number of contingency plans that can help you collect the full damages you deserve without requiring you to dip into your own pocket or enter a higher insurance risk category.

 And remember, we never collect a fee until you get paid the money you deserve.
-For a free consultation with a member of our team, call us at (312) 223-1700.

 The Statute of Limitations